gohugoio/hugoThemesSiteBuilder/README.md

 ### Other criteria

 Themes with READMEs set up as marketing campaigns for other products (e.g. paid version of a free theme) will not be accepted.

-### Media

-Screenshots are used as theme previews in the list.
-They should feature a theme's layout (without any browser chrome or device mockups) and have the following dimensions:

-* Both the Thumbnail and Screenshot must be in 3:2 aspect ratio.
-* Screenshot (`screenshot.png` or `screenshot.jpg`) should have a dimension of at least 1500×1000 in pixels.
-* Thumbnail (`tn.png` or `tn.jpg`) should have a dimension of at least 900×600 in pixels.
-* Media must be located in:
-    * <code><em>[ThemeDir]</em>/images/screenshot.{png,jpg}</code>
-    * <code><em>[ThemeDir]</em>/images/tn.{png,jpg}</code>

-Additional media may be provided in the same directory.

-### README.md

-Your theme's README file (which should be written in Markdown and called `README.md`) serves a two purposes.
-It's content appears in two places, which are:

-1. On your theme's detail page on [themes.gohugo.io](https://themes.gohugo.io/) website.
-2. On your theme's regular main page at GitHub/GitLab (as usual).

-To make your theme more accessible to users across the globe, it would be helpful if you could include an English translation of the README, at the very least.

-> **Note**: If you add screenshots to the README, please make sure to use absolute file paths instead of relative ones (like `/images/screenshot.png`).
-Relative paths work great on GitHub/GitLab, but they don't correspond to the directory structure of [themes.gohugo.io](https://themes.gohugo.io/) website.
-Therefore, browsers will not be able to display screenshots if relative paths are used.

 ## Note on outdated themes